 The 7 Best Brake Fluid Reviewed

-I’ve chosen seven different fluids, all have their benefits, although in all honesty, they’re pretty similar providing you get the right rating.
+We’ve chosen seven different fluids.
+They all have their benefits.
+But, they’re pretty similar as long you get the right rating.

 In no particular order.

 I like the fact that this is available in smaller quantities – great for motorcycles or those that are just looking to top up their system.

 Motul RBF600 is 100% synthetic (most brake fluids are now), and completely non-silicone.
 It has great thermal resistance and stability with an extremely high boiling point, both dry and wet – 594 degrees Fahrenheit dry.

 If it remains sealed, there’s no worry of shelf life and will last for years, so buying a few bottles could work out for you – instead of buying one big bottle and leaving the rest to soak up the moisture.
 The downside to the Motul fluid is that it is quite heavy on the hygroscopic front, meaning that replacement is recommended around twice a year if you’re using the vehicle heavily.